Bharat9848/notes/SystemDesign/Design.md

 # General
- - In some cases interviewer tries to hide some major requirement
+ - In some cases interviewer tries to hide some major requirement.
  - Simplify requirements and system interfaces
  - Consistent Hashing vs Normal hashing